Pexers/CS-fundamentals/Development/Data Structures.md

 ```
 #### _Strengths_
 - **Fast lookups**.
 Just like arrays, retrieving an item at a given index takes _O(1)_ time, regardless of the length of the array.
 This is due to being cache-friendly.
 - **Cache-friendly**.
-Just like arrays, dynamic arrays place items right next to each other in memory, making efficient use of caches.
+Just like arrays, array lists place items right next to each other in memory, making efficient use of caches.
 - **Mutable size**.
-We can add as many items as we want, and the dynamic array will expand to hold them.
+We can add as many items as we want, and the array list will expand to hold them.

 #### _Weaknesses_
 - **Slow worst-case appends**.
-Usually, adding a new item at the end of the dynamic array takes _O(1)_ time.
-But if the dynamic array doesn't have enough room for the new item, it'll need to expand, which takes _O(n)_ time.
+Usually, adding a new item at the end of the array list takes _O(1)_ time.
+But if the array list doesn't have enough room for the new item, it'll need to expand, which takes _O(n)_ time.
 - **Costly inserts/deletes**.
 We have to _shift_ the remaining items to fill in (insert) or close (delete) gaps, which takes _O(n)_ time in a worst-case scenario.

 #### _Operations_ (`java.util.ArrayList`)